iden3/iden3-docs/source/iden3_repos/discovery-node/README.rst

 ``discovery-node`` manages - ``dbAnswCache``: holds the data about the discovered identites.
-Each data packet of a discovered identity, has a ``timestamp``, the data packets are valid under a time window where the ``timestamp`` allows to determine if it's already valed or is too old
+Each data packet of a discovered identity, has a ``timestamp``, the data packets are valid under a time window where the ``timestamp`` allows to determine if it’s already valed or is too old

 Sample discovery flow
 ^^^^^^^^^^^^^^^^^^^^^